-The researchers are based at Michigan State University for a duration of two years during which they undertake two 6 months electives in an Irish University.
-Six Hegarty Fellows have completed their research since 2014 with a further three appointed who commenced their fellowships in September 2017.
-These Fellows will spend one year at MSU and their second year in Ireland.
+The researchers are based at Michigan State University for a duration of two years during which they undertake two 6 months electives in an Irish University, this was changed in 2018/2019 to 12 months at MSU followed by 12 months at Irish University.
+Nine Hegarty Fellows have completed their research since 2014 with a further three appointed who commenced their fellowships in September 2019.
 The Hegarty Fellows work directly with service users and staff at the Daughters of Charity Disability Support Services.